If it's antiques you're after, this Waikato town's a treasure hunter's dream, writes Joanna Mathers.

 The store has a great range of depression glass and crockery, which I eye up eagerly.
 She tells me that since the resurgence of high tea, many people have been purchasing cup, plates and saucers sets.

 All this talk of food is making us hungry, so Mum and I stop only briefly at a few more stores before heading to Te Aroha for a toastie and cuppa at the tea rooms on the hillside.
 It's been an interesting trip, and we'll definitely be back — for a high tea set and some Crown Lynn.

 Getting there: Paeroa is an easy 90-minute drive from Auckland.
 Take State Highway 1 to exit 477 (which leads to State Highway 2) and follow the road south to Paeroa.

-Where to stay: There is a range of accommodation options available, including Racecourse Motel (from $90 a night double).
+Where to stay: There is a range of accommodation options available, including Racecourse Motel.
 There are also a number of self-catering holiday homes and B&Bs.

 Antiques shops: The main antiques store strip starts at Granvilles (on the corner of Belmont Rd and Corbett St) and runs the length of the block to Arkwrights (corner of Belmont Rd and Hall St).
 There are a number of other antique stores, including Antiques on Main (5 Willoughby St), Time Traveller (15 Belmont St), Yesterday and Today (64 Belmont St), and Vintage and Retro (9a Belmont St).